decameronn/fuzzy-theme/README.md

 Stay tuned!

 ## About
 A light, eye-caring theme for VS Code, made with 🧡.
-🔬 Please keep in mind - this is still work in progress.

-🤟 All suggestions are more than welcome!
+All suggestions are welcomed!
+🥋 FuZZy Dark Theme - Work in progress. 🥋

 ## Quick Install
 1. Open the extensions sidebar on VS Code (<kbd>Ctrl</kbd>+<kbd>X</kbd> or <kbd>Cmd</kbd>+<kbd>X</kbd>)
 2. Search for **FuZZy Theme**.